This section is for attacking a planet from orbit. The next section is for attacking a planet by ground assault.

 11.5 tons of TNT per rod is pretty pathetic, you might as well use a conventional bomb.
 This is because 3 kilometers per second is 1 Rick, which means each kilogram of rod is equal to one kilogram of TNT, so why not just drop TNT from a conventional bomber?

 An article in Popular Science breathlessly suggests that the rods will strike the target at 11 kilometers per second.
 This is 13.4 Ricks, which will give the rod an impact of 120 metric tons of TNT.
 That's more like it, now we are getting into tactical nuclear weapons levels of damage.
 But the article does not explain how the rod is suppose to start at 9 km/s and strike at 11 km/s after being slowed by atmospheric friction.
 Popular Science left that as an exercise for the reader.
+Or as proof of questionable research.

 The rod is admittedly quite difficult for the enemy to defend against.
 It is moving like a bat out of hell, er, ah, has a very high closing velocity, and it has a tiny radar cross section.